 I won’t go into detail about these methods here.
 Evolution Blogger is a UK Property Blog, and I’ve written a separate article about how to take money out of your limited company.

 If your limited company makes a profit, then you can pay yourself a dividend.
 In the UK, dividends are taxable – as described on this UK Government website.
 The amount of tax you pay depends on whether you’re a basic, higher or additional rate taxpayer.
-Basic rate taxpayers only paid 7.5% tax on dividends in 2021.
+Basic rate taxpayers only pay 7.5% tax on dividends.

 Property tax is an area that many landlords find taxing.
 Buy to let taxes are something that many investors worry about.
 In this article, I’ve provided a high level summary of the taxes that you pay as a buy-to-let investor.
 As always with tax, please speak to a qualified accountant before applying a strategy.